jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ## Word Embeddings in Python

-Instead of training our own models, we'll use pre-trained models to visualize word embeddings from the 3 different algorithms.
-We'll use the `gensim` Python package to load and explore each model.
+Now let's explore word embeddings using pre-trained models in the `gensim` Python package.
 If you don't have it installed, run `pip install gensim` in your command line.
+Gensim offers pre-trained models from their `gensim.downloader` method.
+A full list of the models available can be found [here](https://github.com/RaRe-Technologies/gensim-data), or by running `python -m gensim.downloader --info` in your command line.

-There are many ways to use pre-trained embeddings; you can find each model  online, download and load into Python one by one, or you can just use Gensim's provided datasets and models.
-They can be accessed with `gensim.downloader`, and to see everything available either look [here](https://github.com/RaRe-Technologies/gensim-data), or run `python -m gensim.downloader --info` in your command line.
-We'll use `gensim.downloader`.
-Here are the imports that we'll use:
+I provided some functions in the [Appendix](#appendix) for plotting and finding most similar words that are built on top of `Gensim` method.
+Here're the imports we'll need:

 ```python
 import gensim